 Students, faculty and staff learn about many different aspects of human life and interaction in a university setting.
 The type of environment that is allowed or encouraged to exist can send a particularly strong signal to, and serve as an influential lesson for, students, faculty, staff and visitors.

-The University of Michigan’s Office of Institutional Equity works collaboratively with various university offices to provide and participate in learning opportunities relating to discrimination, harassment, inclusiveness, respect and diversity.
-Individuals and groups within the university community who are interested in such programming may contact the Office of Institutional Equity (see Section XIX for contact information) and other university offices listed in Section XIX.
+The University of Michigan’s Office for Institutional Equity works collaboratively with various university offices to provide and participate in learning opportunities relating to discrimination, harassment, inclusiveness, respect and diversity.
+Individuals and groups within the university community who are interested in such programming may contact the Office for Institutional Equity (see Section XIX for contact information) and other university offices listed in Section XIX.